With the 2020 Academy Award nominations now announced, IBC365 looks at who is leading the way for a gong in the VFX category.

-Join IBC365 on Thursday 21 November at 4pm GMT to explore the technology, use cases and business models behind AR.
+Join IBC365 on demand to explore the technology, use cases and business models behind AR.

 The current crop of films featuring digitally de-aged characters has brought new life to older actors, and now a pioneering example of age regression for a TV series shows just how much the technology is evolving.

 The Sky premiere of season two of its genre-bending and psychedelic show Britannia airs tonight with the exclusive launch of Britannia VR: Out of Your Mind - a new virtual reality (VR) experience.

 28 Oct - 1 Nov: Your guide to what’s happened this week in the media, entertainment and technology industry.

 Any adaptation of Philip Pullman’s multi-layered fantasy His Dark Materials must decide how to represent the cast of animalistic ‘daemons’ which feature constantly throughout the story.
 Adrian Pennington spoke with key members of the VFX team to find out how.

 The BBC has shut down its VR Hub production and commissioning unit after two years in what could be seen as another blow to the burgeoning VR sector.